-Canadian singer-songwriter and internationally touring artist, Lesley Young serves up a rich brew of contemporary folky-pop with a jazz twist.
+Canadian singer-songwriter and performer Lesley Young serves up a rich brew of contemporary folky-pop with a jazz twist.
 She melds these sounds and rhythms into a vision of passion and loveliness.

 "Shines with inspiration...the music is rich in texture and tapestry... sultry and sparkling guitar...'
 Gary 17, to-nite magazine.